L-Nafaryus/anisotropy/docs/source/README.rst

 anisotropy
 ==========

+anisotropy is a ``Python`` package that is the result of science-research work on the anisotropy of permeability in the periodic porous media.
+A project uses own wrappers around external applications for constructing a shapes and meshes (``Salome``) and computing a flow (``OpenFOAM``).

 .. figure:: docs/source/static/simple.png
-    :scale: 50%
     :align: center
     :alt:

 .. figure:: static/simple.png
-    :scale: 50%
     :align: center
     :alt:

-anisotropy is a ``Python`` package that is the result of science-research work on the anisotropy of permeability in the periodic porous media.
-A project uses own wrappers around external applications for constructing a shapes and meshes (``Salome``) and computing a flow (``OpenFOAM``).
+.. contents:: Table of contents

 Dependencies
 ------------